If you love finding and fixing bugs in programmimg and coding, you could be suited to a career in software testing

 You can enter the software testing profession with an HND or foundation degree.
 A software, IT, or engineering diploma may be most highly regarded by companies.

 - strong verbal and written communication skills with the ability to liaise with a variety of stakeholders

 - the ability to work under pressure

 - the ability to work in a team and individually

 - organisational skills with the capability of working towards tight deadlines

 - a passion for technology.

-Professional software testing experience gained through summer placements and internships would be beneficial as candidates would gain exposure to the full development lifecycle.
-Experience of working in a team and using both written and verbal communication skills would also be advantageous.
+You would benefit from gaining professional software testing experience through summer placements and internships.
+This would expose you to the full development lifecycle.
+You would also gain experience of working in a team and using both written and verbal communication skills.